-FitBit Zip review
+FitBit Zip full review

 The FitBit Zip is a wireless activity tracker that syncs fitness data to your Mac, iPad or iPhone.